 When you try to partner with a potential or current customer and have them renege on the promise of purchasing from you, the disloyalty challenges that can occur can be wasteful.
 Be cautious, as there is also the possibility of your partner being unethical and attempting to capture your technology or trade secrets.
 This is a difficult area from which to protect yourself, but if you do your due diligence, your chances for success increase.

-Relinquishing some control with the expectation of greater shared returns can be a difficult waiting game.
+Relinquishing some control with the expectation of greater shared returns can be a difficult waiting game and disastrous alliance pitfalls if not managed correctly.
 Additionally, your resources can get pulled in too many directions based on collective alliance decisions.
 Be certain you can spare the resources you devote to your alliance.
 Otherwise you may put the success of your entire operation in harm’s way.

 The lack of third-party cooperation can be a true relationship problem.
 All the primary members of a Partnering agreement will have to give a little for your agreement to work.
 Worse yet is your partner receiving unfavorable or harmful media coverage.
 This is because you are usually pulled into the picture and believed guilty by association.
 Real or perceived, image and reputation are critical to any company’s success.

 Be careful in global alliances.
 Contracts with an overseas market, for instance, often take a long time to finalize.
 By the time you get going, in the technology industries, your competition may have already gotten started.
 If you are already behind and you have developed an alliance with a partner organization that is weak and bleeding, they will only bring you down faster and harder.